oracle/node-oracledb/doc/api.md

 After all database calls on the connection complete, the application should use the [`release()`](#release) call to release the connection.

-When a connection is released, it implicitly commits any ongoing transactions.
+When a connection is released, it rolls back any ongoing transaction.
 Therefore if a released, pooled connection is used by a subsequent [`pool.getConnection()`](#getconnection2) call, then any [DML](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CNCPT2042) statements performed on the obtained connection are always in a new